-For ultra scenic parklands, prime BBQ spots, cycling and ponds, Bicentennial Park is your jam.
-This huge stretch of green has a plethora of boardwalks for you to work your way through mangroves, one hell of a delicious stop off (Cafe At Waterview) and it’s also home to the Treillage Tower—an absolute vantage point if you want to take in views of the wetlands, Homebush Bay and the city skyline.
+Not to be confused with the three or four other "Bicentennial Parks" in Sydney, this park (at Sydney Olympic Park) should be your go-to for ultra scenic greenery, prime BBQ spots, cycling, and ponds.
+This huge stretch of green has a plethora of boardwalks for you to work your way through mangroves, one hell of a delicious stop off (Cafe At Waterview) and it’s also home to the Treillage Tower—an absolute vantage point if you want to take in views of the wetlands, Homebush Bay and the sparkly Sydney city skyline.

 Dreaming of a post-lockdown getaway?
 Check out 10 of the best beach towns in NSW.

 Image credit: Western Sydney Parklands, Leonid Andronov, Destination NSW, Ethan Lee, Destination NSW, Destination NSW, Turf Design Studio, Destination NSW, Western Sydney Parklands